How To Choose Your Eye Surgeon

 Do not assume that just because a company or a website claim that their surgeons are experts that they actually are.
 Type the vision correction surgeon’s name into Google and see what comes up independently of corporate websites.

 Check that they are recently quoted and published as experts.
 It’s also very important that your surgeon has had specific fellowship training in vision correction surgery.

 Do not assume that just because a company or website tell you that their surgeons have performed thousands of procedures that they are necessarily an expert in eye correction treatment.

 We are extremely proud of the results we achieve for our patients, across all procedures.
 You can find out more on Our Results page

 Do not have blind faith in the technology.
 However advanced the technology, unexpected things can and do happen and you want the most highly-trained and expert eye surgeon in such an unlikely event.

 Word of mouth

-Do not have blind faith on a word of mouth recommendation.
+Do not have blind faith in a word of mouth recommendation.
 One happy patient does not guarantee that you are in the best hands.
-Thoroughly research your opthalmic surgeon to ensure that he/she has what is required.
+Thoroughly research your ophthalmic surgeon to ensure that he/she has the skill and experience required.